love2d/love/testing/readme.md

 All results will be printed in the console per method as PASS, FAIL, or SKIP with total assertions met on a module level and overall level.

-An `XML` file in the style of [JUnit XML](https://www.ibm.com/docs/en/developer-for-zos/14.1?topic=formats-junit-xml-format) will be generated in the `/output` directory, along with a `HTML` file with a summary of all tests (including visuals for love.graphics tests) - you will need to make sure the command is run with read/write permissions for the source directory.
+An `XML` file in the style of [JUnit XML](https://www.ibm.com/docs/en/developer-for-zos/14.1?topic=formats-junit-xml-format) will be generated in the `/output` directory, along with a `HTML` and a `Markdown` file with a summary of all tests (including visuals for love.graphics tests).
-> Note that this can only be viewed properly locally as the generated images are written to the save directory.
 > An example of both types of output can be found in the `/examples` folder

+The Markdown file can be used with [this github action](https://github.com/ellraiser/love-test-report) if you want to output the report results to your CI.

 ---